 - 3 ripe peaches

-- 3 Tbsp butter - divided, substitute with coconut oil or vegan butter if needed
+- 3 tablespoon butter - divided, substitute with coconut oil or vegan butter if needed

 - vanilla ice cream - optional